cgwire/kitsu/docs/custom-actions/README.md

 is in its Kitsu UI, he can send a request to an another sever containing the IDs of the selected elements.

+### Goal

+The aim is, probably until there is a plugin system, to be able to create an action outside of Kitsu (so we don't have to touch Kitsu/Zou core code).
+Basically it's a web request, usually a POST (but can be a GET) to a page/service you handle yourself.
+You catch the request and then do something.

+Examples:

+- Debug page (for a given objects display all the information I can access, including field names etc)
+- Launch render in CGRU or Flamenco
+- Get some statistics pages for the APM
+- Create some special playlists
+- Launch a custom protocol (with a service waiting for it) start a video player, any DCC, etc
+- Plug it with an asset manager like Kabaret to open it at the right spot (or launching some actions)

+It can be anything as long as you can catch the request (using for example a python webserver such as flask or tornado.web, is very easy).
+It's made to extend kitsu to somewhere you control.
+In any case, useful information is provided to whatever catches the request, such as what is selected (and what is probably the things you are going to apply the action on), the page you were, the user who launched the action, etc. So you can adapt the answer to the provided information.
+Note that you can also run the custom action in the background (ajax request instead of opening a new page), if you don't need feedback to the user.

 ## How to setup a custom action

 ### Creation